 Andrew Jackson became president in 1829.
 He had received solid support from the South, while Adams, his opponent, had been supported by the New England states.

 Jackson’s encouragement of “Indian removal” from the undeveloped lands of the Southwest helped to reinforce the South’s conviction that it had no common interest with the rest of the country.
 The cotton industry expanded into the newly emptied lands, making slaves still more instrumental to the South’s economy.
 Furthermore, the South’s biggest customer was Britain: the explosive growth of its cotton textiles industry made it a huge importer of raw cotton.
-While the Northwest and Northeast were increasingly bound by trade ties, the South shaped its own destiny.
+While the Northwest and Northeast were increasingly bound together by trade ties, the South shaped its own destiny.

 Jackson also presided over the undoing of the major elements of the American system.